codepath/android_guides/Handling-Configuration-Changes.md

 }
 ```

-For the fragment state to be saved properly, we need to be sure that we aren't unnecessarily recreating the fragment on configuration changes.
+For the fragment state to be saved properly, we need to be sure that we aren't **unnecessarily recreating the fragment** on configuration changes.
 This means being careful not to reinitialize existing fragments when they already exist.
-Any fragments being initialized in an Activity need to be re-found after the change:
+Any fragments being initialized in an Activity need to be **looked up by tag** after a configuration change:

 ```java
 public class  ParentActivity extends FragmentActivity {